2fast2fourier/cheesefist/docs/settings.md

 ```
 With these rules, the `/users` test case will be validated against the global tests in `options`.
 The `/users/{user_id}/history` request will validate against the locally-defined `statusCode: 200` test, and also validate with the globally-defined `type` test.

-In addition, if `test: false` is defined for any specific request, it will skip global tests.
+In addition, if `test: false` is defined for any specific request, it will skip globally-defined tests.
 If `options.test = false`, all default tests are disabled (such as statusCode).

 ### Validation Plugins
 Additional `test` functionality can be added as plugins via the `options` object.
 When a test plugin is added, and a request test case specifies a value for that test plugin, it will be executed during response validation.